elidhu/folder_rotator/README.rst

 ++++++++++++++++++

-Look, I really don't know that much about it, but apparently in the Linux filesystem there is a datastructure called an inode that describes things like files and folders.
+Look, I really don't know that much about it, but apparently in the Linux filesystem there is a data-structure called an inode that describes things like files and folders.
 The inode stores things like the attributes of the object and where it is located on disk.
 Anyway, you have a limit of these per folder, so when you write too many files per folder (in my particular case this was